zry656565/cocos-docs/manual/framework/html5/release-notes/v3.0rc2/changelog/en.md

     30. [JSB] Fixed stencil buffer disabled issue on some Android devices.
     31. [JSB] Added defaultPixelFormat property definition.
     32. [JSB] Fixed typo of cc.radiansToDegrees.

+* Known issues:
+    1. [JSB] cc.ActionInterval's setSpeed and getSpeed function doesn't exist in JSB.
+    2. [JSB] `cc.easeBezierAction` function is not supported in JSB.
+    3. [JSB] jsb.AssetsManager have issues on Windows platform and iOS simulator.